Description of Ukraine: Revised edition 1660

 The text, published in 1651 and repeated by the Dutch cartographer and scientist Joan Blaeu in several editions of his excellent Atlas Maior, appeared in Latin (1662), French (1663 and 1667), Dutch (1664), and Spanish (1665, 1672).
 However, Blaeu's choice seems to be an exception to the rule, as all publishers and translators have favoured the 1660 version (the only deviation is a preprint of the French version of Blaeu's Atlas from 1663, which was published in 1967).
-In addition to the 17th-century editions of the Caius and the present translation, the 1660 text has been published in full or in fragments 48 times in French, English, German, Latin, Polish, Russian, and Ukrainian.
+In addition to the 17th-century editions of Cailloüé and the present translation, the 1660 text has been published in full or in fragments 48 times in French, English, German, Latin, Polish, Russian, and Ukrainian.

+In a 5 October 1662 letter, Dutch scientist Christiaan Huygens said he had seen Isaac Vossius's copy of "Description d'Ukranie by Sir Beauplan", and asked his brother Lodewijck Huygens to send him a copy from a bookshop in Paris, and recommended Lodewijck to buy another copy for himself "for your own curiousity, because it contains remarkable things, such as on page 80 and elsewhere", referring to a description of Bobaques (a kind of marmot).
+In letters from 19 October and 1 December 1662, Huygens thanked his brother for sending him a copy of the Description of Ukraine.

-The first known information about a copy of the Description d'Ukranie dates back to the early 19th century.
+The first known information about a copy of the Description d'Ukranie in Ukraine itself dates back to the early 19th century.
 The book was kept in Yahotyn in the library of Prince Mykola Repin (1778–1845), governor-general of Little Russia and amateur historian.
-There were few French originals of the Description in Russia and Ukraine (in the second half of the 19th century, one or two copies in Saint Petersburg and Moscow, one copy in Kiev, Odesa, and Lviv).
+There were few known French originals of the Description in Russia and Ukraine; in the second half of the 19th century, one or two copies in Saint Petersburg and Moscow, one copy in Kiev, Odesa, and Lviv.

 Editions of Description d'Ukranie

+Introduction about Kyiv (Kiow) in four editions: French (Rouen 1660), Dutch (Amsterdam 1664), English (London 1704), and German (Wrocław 1780).